 Have you invested heavily in your website only to find that those leads you thought would be flowing in, are simply not coming?
 You are not alone.
 Tim Butler, the founder of Innovation Visual gives you 10 of the fastest ways to improve the performance of your website.
+Small business owners need to make sure that that their website is optimised so take note of these tips to make your website perform better.

 1. Know your numbers